-Established in January 2019, the Shared Discovery Services Working Group is responsible for the design and implementation of a shared discovery layer to replace Endeca.
-The scope of this work includes the replacement of Search TRLN and all local member library discovery layers built on the Endeca platform.
+Established in January 2019, the Shared Discovery Services Working Group is responsible for the design, continual improvement, and maintenance of a shared catalog, often referred to as TRLN Discovery.
+This is a replacement of a previous platform we developed together called Search TRLN.
 Working group members have the responsibility to communicate and consult with staff at all of the libraries at their institution regarding the group’s efforts.

 The working group embraces an “Agile Development mindset” and follows the Scrum framework, with an Advisory Team, Product Owners at each institution, a Scrum team, and a Scrum Master.
 We also collaborate with a metadata team of subject matter experts.

 - Emily Daly, Duke University Head, Assessment and User Experience

 - Chad Haefele, University of North Carolina at Chapel Hill Head of User Experience and Assessment